 My story began on the other side of the Pacific Ocean, or Atlantic depending on how you look at it.
 I was born in South Korea and, at 5 months old, settled into my life in the United States with my adoptive family.
 I grew up in Arizona, where I developed a love for the Latino culture.
 I became fluent in Spanish and taught a bilingual kindergarten class as an initial career.
 After devoting summers to volunteering at a camp for children who had experienced abuse and neglect, I wanted to do more to directly help people heal from painful experiences.
 To move toward this goal, I enrolled in graduate school and moved to West Texas where I began my training as a Marriage and Family Therapist.

 During my clinical internship, I was paired with another classmate who would later become my husband (and business partner:-)).
 After we both completed our doctorate degrees, career opportunities brought both of us to Charlotte in 2009.
 Following the move, I served as a faculty member and Clinic Director in the Marriage and Family Therapy Program at Pfeiffer University for four years.
-I then made the transition into the corporate world.

-I currently serve as an Employee Assistance Program (EAP) Director – and recently retired from EAP at the end of 2019.
+I then made the transition into the corporate world and served as an Employee Assistance Program (EAP) Director – and recently retired from EAP at the end of 2019.

 I currently run operations, provide therapy virtually or in-person at our Arizona office location, & co-present workshops.
 When I’m not working, I enjoy spending time with my husband, raising a daughter, training my Westie, named Rocky (who is currently a certified therapy dog), raising backyard chickens, and traveling.
 I am working at learning French and can often be spotted at various foodie joints trying out new dishes.